sdclibbery/tradr/README.md

- x Set average counts from options and reduce logging x Pretend buy/sell and track Profit x Consider fees
- * Default to ema 12/26
- * Use open/close not low/high
+ x Set average counts from options and reduce logging x Pretend buy/sell and track Profit x Consider fees x Default to ema 12/26 x Use open/close not low/high
- * Extract logic
+ * Testing
+  x Fill in gaps in candles returned from GDAX x Pull 2 consecutive lots of data from a random time in history and join together
+  * Calculate a variety of emas against the data and iterate through the second half of the data
- * Run a spread of bots from the same data and compare profits on them...
+  * Run a spread of bots from the emas and compare profits on them...
+   * Also try trading on direction change of individual ema, not on crossing of two emas...
  * Consider hysteresis or loss aversion
   ?
 Hysteresis on direction changes
   ?
 Pair up buy/sell trades to preclude loss; don't make the second trade in the pair until it will make a profit